AnssiR66/AlanStdLib/tests/README.md

 These extensions where arbitrarily chosen in order to allow associating them to [ISO-8859-1] encoding without affecting common extensions like "`.log`" or "`.sol`", which are used in other contexts.
 The "`.a3`" prefix is intended to provide an intuitive association with Alan, and at the same time make hese extensions unique to this context.

-For more information, see the [Sublime-Alan documentation] on how these extensions are implemented in the [Alan package] for Sublime-Text, which adds syntax support for them along with some useful features.
+For more information, see the [Sublime Alan IF documentation] on how these extensions are implemented in the [Alan package] for Sublime Text, which adds syntax support for them along with some useful features.

 # How to Run the Tests